The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: From Endmarker 1ppda's to No-Endmarker 1ppda's

 \section{From Endmarker 1ppda's to No-Endmarker 1ppda's}

 Following the preparatory steps of Section \ref{sec:modifications}, let us prove Proposition \ref{deleting-endmarker}.
 The proof of this proposition is composed of several key ingredients, each of which uses a different idea to place more restrictions on 1ppda's.
-In particular, the proof will proceed in three stages by firstly removing $\cent$ (Section \ref{sec:remove-left}), secondly removing the last series of $\lambda$-moves after reading $\dollar$ (Section \ref{sec:remove-empty}), and finally removing $\dollar$ (Section \ref{sec:remove-endmarker}).
-In Section \ref{sec:final-proof}, we will combine these transformations and prove a technical lemma (Lemma \ref{final-technical-lemma}), from which Proposition \ref{deleting-endmarker} follows.
+In particular, the proof will proceed in three stages by firstly removing $\cent$ (Section \ref{sec:remove-left}), secondly removing a final series of $\lambda$-moves after reading $\dollar$ (Section \ref{sec:remove-empty}), and finally removing $\dollar$ (Section \ref{sec:remove-endmarker}).
+In Section \ref{sec:final-proof}, we will combine those transformations and prove Proposition \ref{deleting-endmarker}.